Linnea87/charge-together/README.md

 - Increase user retention through interactive features and personalized experiences.

 ### User Goals

+- Easily find and read about other people's stories and experiences

+- Share their own stories and experiences with others in the same situation

+- Interact with other users by liking and commenting on blog posts.

+- Easily navigate between the different pages of the blog and get access to relevant information.

+- Have a visually appealing and responsive user interface.

 ## Agile Planning
 ### User Stories
 ## Scope